petrsmid/newpecunia-bitcoin-exchange/Readme_BeforeDeploy.txt

 - when deploying to a cluster
 	- always use multi-node cluster implementation for LockProvider
+	- change Quartz configuration to use clustered DB job store instead of RamJobStore

 - create account on BitStamp
 	 - add some money to it